davidnagli/node-esm-hmr/README.md

 And, of course, thank you to [@Jasper De Moor](https://github.com/DeMoorJasper) who first explained to me what HMR was many years back while we were working on contributing to [Parcel](https://parceljs.org/) — the most amazing bundler on the planet.

 This package is created and actively maintained by [David Nagli](https://www.linkedin.com/in/davidnagli/) and available under the [MIT License](https://github.com/davidnagli/node-esm-hmr/blob/main/LICENSE)

+## Todo
+- [ ] Create an optional ignore regex argument (really easy, just need to pass it to chokidar)